 IAI: None The Advanced Studies I course begins the fifth year of Electricians Apprenticeship.
 The main focus of this course is advanced studies in electronics, codeology, and code design blueprints.
-Prerequisite: ELC 246 Credit: 4 semester hours advanced and in-depth instruction in three areas: programmable controllers, blueprints, and air conditioning controls.
+Prerequisite: ELC 246 Credit: 4 semester hours class of this program.
+Students will receive advanced and in-depth instruction in three areas: programmable controllers, blueprints, and air conditioning controls.
+Prerequisite: ELC 247